Telephone numbers in Australia: Local Rate and FreeCall numbers (13, 180)

-Australia uses the free call prefix 1800 for 10 digit freecall numbers.
-This is similar to the North American or NANPA prefix 1–800, but while in North America, the 1 is the long-distance or toll prefix and 800 is the area code; 1800 in Australia is itself a "virtual area code" (prior to the introduction of 8-digit numbers, the free call code was 008).
-There are also seven digit freecall numbers beginning with 180 – the only numbers currently allocated begin with 1802.
+Australia uses the free call prefix 1800 for 10-digit freecall numbers.
+This is similar to the prefix 1–800 in the North American Numbering Plan, but 1800 in Australia is a "virtual area code".
+Prior to the introduction of 8-digit numbers, the free call code was 008.
+There are also seven-digit freecall numbers beginning with 180–the only numbers currently allocated begin with 1802.

 The 13 and 1300 numbers are known as Local Rate Numbers or SmartNumbers.
 They are also known as priority 13, and priority 1300 numbers.
 These work across large areas (potentially the whole of Australia) and charge the caller only a low cost, routing the call to the appropriate place in a given area.
 For example, a company could have the number 139999 and have the telephone company set it up so that calls made in Melbourne would route to their Melbourne number, calls made in Brisbane to their Brisbane number, and calls made anywhere else in Australia route to their Sydney number, all at a local charge cost to the caller.
 13 numbers were not available before the introduction of the current 8-digit local numbering plan.
 Businesses looking for local callers tend to connect to a "1300" number.
 Note that these numbers are called "Local Rate" and not "Local" numbers, so do not necessarily cost the same as a local call: Indeed, many (landline and mobile) phone plans do not even include them in the "included" credit and/or charge them at a higher rate than "normal" numbers.

 Though promoted as "local call rate" calls, calls to 13 and 1300 numbers cost more than a local call fee for those people using VoIP and having all local and national calls free.

 1800, 1300 and 13 numbers are reverse charge networks.
 Other than the length of the number, the differences between a 13 number and a 1300 number is that the shorter number has a higher fee for the owner of the number: there should be no difference in cost to the caller.
 A call to an 1800 is free when dialled from a landline, and mobile phones since 2014.
 It depends on the individual mobile plan as how 13 and 1300 numbers are charged: all plans no longer charge for 1800 but 13 and 1300 may still be charged at a high rate, or outside included calls.

 These numbers "forward" to a geographic or mobile number.
 The recipient is usually charged at a set rate per second for each call, depending on plan and destination.